amanrai31/jsDOM/README.md

 **NOTE :** alert() and prompt() temporarily pause the execution until you do not response to that alert OR prompt.

 **NOTE :** `console.log() || console.dir()`

+**NOTE :** We can not apply addEventListener on HTMLCollection or nodeList because they are not individual element.
+They are array of elements.